Events and Exhibits

 Advanced Theological Research Workshop Series

 The Advanced Theological Workshop Series builds on the foundation of the First-Year Workshop series to present advanced research skills to doctoral students and those master’s students considering continued academic work at the doctoral level.
 The workshops introduce advanced theological research using the library’s unique historical and theological collections, as well as the data mining and visualization tools necessary to approach theology from within a digital humanities framework.
 This workshop series is open to master’s and doctoral-level students in the Boston University School of Theology, as well as the Boston Theological Interreligious Consortia.

 A publication from the General Board of Higher Education and Ministry hosted at Boston University School of Theology, motive (always spelled with a lowercase “m”) was the official magazine for the Methodist Student Movement from its founding in 1941 and, for a few years at the end of its life, for the entire University Christian Movement (UCM).
 The School of Theology Library took charge in the movement of digitizing this important publication that inspired an entire generation of religious activists.
 To explore motive Magazine, click here.

 The School of Theology Library is involved is many other digital projects beyond the digitization of motive Magazine.
 These digital projects include A History of Missiology, a joint project between the School of Theology Library and the Center for Global Christianity and Mission.
 Several of our Chinese Christian Posters are a part of a larger online collection, viewable here.
 View more of the Theology Library’s digital collections here.

-The School of Theology Library regularly holds book sales; we sell surplus or duplicate items from our collection for reasonable prices to all who stop by ($2!).
-The flyer from our March 2016 Book Sale is included here.
-All proceeds support our library!
-For more information, click here.
+The School of Theology Library regularly holds book sales; we sell surplus or duplicate items from our collection for reasonable prices to all (hardcovers $2, paperbacks $1).
+All proceeds help support our library.